AI

 What the ROI calculation actually requires

-A credible AI customer service ROI model needs four inputs:
+A credible AI customer service ROI model needs four inputs: current cost per interaction (fully loaded), expected automation rate, implementation and ongoing cost, and any revenue or CSAT impact.

 Input 1: current cost per interaction